loadmill/node-playwright-cua/README.md

 - Acknowledges safety checks automatically for demonstration purposes.
 - Uses `previousResponseId` to keep messages minimal while linking conversation turns.
 - Captures a HAR file of the network activity when run with `--save-har`.
+- Reads commands line-by-line from a file when run with `--instructions=FILENAME` or `-i FILENAME`.